Past Perfect

 Actions That Happened Before a Specific Time in the Past

-We use the 'past perfect tense' to talk about something that started in the past and continued up to another action or time in the past.
-Just remember, when the sequences of the actions are obvious do not use the 'past perfect tense.'
-Here are the examples for more clarification.
+The 'past perfect tense' is also used to talk about something that started in the past and continued up to a specific time in the past.
+In this case, the past perfect can emphasize for how long an action had been happening.
+Here are the examples:

 When he graduated, he had been in London for six years.